fusionfabric/dataclassification/README.md

 * Go to the GitHub repository and click on Code and then click on Download Zip
 * Extract the Zip files to a location on your machine and locate the 'hello classification.py' file
 * Run the 'hello classification.py' file
 * In the folders/files extracted above, go to samples and then go to productdirectory.
-You can view all the results of the run over here
+You can view all the results of the run over here.
 We have also provided already classified versions of the sample swagger files for comparison [here](https://github.com/fusionfabric/dataclassification/tree/main/samples/classified%20swaggers%20for%20reference).

 ## Make it your own: Setting up the configuration files